JarkkoPFC/fiber/README.md

-# fiber
-C++ fiber library for co-operative multithreading
+C++ fiber function library for co-operative multithreading.
+Fibers can be useful for implementing non-blocking long-running tasks such as script sequences with delays or other waits between function invocations.